Zivver achieves DCB0129 status for NHS Clinical Safety Risk Assesment

 - Use multifactor identification

 On the flip side, data leakage prevention is much simpler.
 It may come as a surprise, but the primary source of data leaks come down to simple human error caused by staff.
-In a recent report by the Information Commissioner UK (ICO), human error was responsible for a whopping 88% of all data loss incidents in the UK in 2019.
-Errors during emailing were responsible for over 60% of the data leaks.
+Reports from the ICO routinely show that accidental mistakes due to human error represent more than 80% of data leaks in the UK.
+Meanwhile, errors that occurred during emailing were responsible for over 60% of the data leaks.

 These numbers prove that the implementation of a company-wide secure email platform is imperative, regardless of the size of the organization.
-Taking this action alone could address up to 60% of the data leakage threat, according to the report.
+Taking this action alone could address up to 60% of the data leakage threat.

 - Real-time monitoring of recipients, email, and attachments